bloominstituteoftechnology/CS-Build-Week-2/README.md

 # CS Build Week 2

-For your second CS Build Week, you and a small team will be competing against your fellow CS students in the ***Lambda Treasure Hunt***!
+For your second CS Build Week, you and a small team will be competing against your fellow CS students in the ***Lambda Treasure Hunt***.
 To succeed, you will need to apply knowledge you've learned throughout your entire tenure at Lambda School -- CS, Labs and main track -- to efficiently traverse an island maze, collect treasure, solve puzzles, unearth powerful artifacts and more.
 Glory and prizes await the victors!

 ## Roles